pizza3/re-swipe/README.md

 It consist of two components `<ReContainer/>` and the `<ReCard/>`, the `<ReContainer/>` component is used to keep track of each card component being swipped left and right.
-By default the `<ReContainer/>` component only render's 3 cards component only for better animation and performace.
+By default the `<ReContainer/>` component only render's 3 cards component for better animation and performace.
 Each `<Card/>` component has to be provided with a callback function which is used to return the state of the card when swiped towards left or swiped towards right.